1391819/MA-seek/README.md

 | Target update        |   10   | After how many episodes the target network is updated |
 | Replay iterations    |   10   |              How long the main network is trained for |

-<p style="font-size: 11px; font-style: italic;">Table 2: Deep Recurrent Q-Network hyperparameters and experimental settings.</p>
+_Table 2: Deep Recurrent Q-Network hyperparameters and experimental settings._

 </div>

 ## Evaluation